General Neurology

 • Papilledema is optic disc swelling due to axoplasmic stasis caused by raised intracranial pressure. | |

-• Papilledema is typically bilateral, but it can be asymmetric, or even unilateral, due to anatomic differences in the meningeal covering of the intracranial optic nerves leading to differences in transmitted pressure. | |
+• Papilledema is typically bilateral, but it can be asymmetric or, rarely, unilateral due to anatomic differences in the meningeal covering of the intracranial optic nerves leading to differences in transmitted pressure. | |

-• Papilledema must be distinguished from other acquired causes of optic disc edema and congenitally dysplastic optic disc elevation.
-This distinction is aided by the features of the clinical examination and by ancillary studies, including ocular ultrasound, CT, optical coherence tomography, and fluorescein angiography. | |
+• Papilledema must be distinguished from other acquired causes of optic disc edema and from congenital optic disc elevation (“pseudopapilledema”) owing to small, crowded or tilted optic discs with or without optic disc drusen.
+This distinction is aided by the features of the clinical examination and by ancillary studies, including OCT with enhanced depth imaging of the optic nerve head, ocular ultrasound, fluorescein angiography, and CT or MRI. | |

-• The differential diagnosis for raised intracranial pressure includes intracranial mass lesions or fistulas, venous sinus thrombosis, meningitis, subarachnoid hemorrhage, traumatic brain injury, and idiopathic intracranial hypertension. | |
+• The differential diagnosis for raised intracranial pressure includes intracranial mass lesions or fistulas, venous sinus stenosis or thrombosis, meningeal diseases, subarachnoid hemorrhage, traumatic brain injury, and idiopathic intracranial hypertension. | |

 • Formal visual field assessment is essential to the proper management of patients with papilledema. |

 Although the term papilledema has now been firmly adopted, Cushing was correct that confusion persists in application of the term.
-Clinicians should be careful to use the term papilledema to describe optic disc edema that is secondary to proven or suspected elevated intracranial pressure.
+Clinicians should be careful to use the term papilledema to describe optic disc edema secondary to proven or suspected elevated intracranial pressure.
 It is best to avoid using the term papilledema to describe causes of optic disc edema in which the intracranial pressure is believed to be normal, as occurs with conditions such as anterior ischemic optic neuropathy or infiltrative diseases affecting the optic nerve head.

 Because papilledema is a manifestation of elevated intracranial pressure, its presence requires immediate diagnostic evaluation for potential neurologic emergencies.